rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

     -   *falsifiability* over *verifiability*
 -   Sellars
 -   Putnam, NMA
+-   Sankey [^Sankey2015]

 Popper:

 >   Instrumentalism can be formulated as the thesis that scientific theories---the theories of the so-called 'pure' sciences---are nothing but computational rules (or inference rules); of the same character, fundamentally, as the computation rules of the so-called 'applied' sciences.
 (One might even formulate it as the thesis that "pure" science is a misnomer, and that all science is 'applied'.)
 Now my reply to instrumentalism consists in showing that there are profound differences between "pure" theories and technological computation rules, and that instrumentalism can give a perfect description of these rules but is quite unable to account for the difference between them and the theories. [^Popper1963pX]

 [^Popper1963pX]: @Popper_1963_Conjectures_and_Refutations_The_Growth\, p.
 TODO.
+[^Sankey2015]: @Sankey_2015_Realism_progress_and_the_historical_turn\.

+Sankey:

+>   *The Causal-Theoretic Reply to Incommensurability*
+>
+>   Assuming the causal theory of reference, one might reply to the
+>   incommensurability thesis somewhat as follows.
+The meaning, in the
+>   sense of 'sense', of scientific terms may well vary in the course of
+>   theoretical change.
+However, it does not follow that reference must also
+>   vary as a result of such change of meaning.
+For reference is not
+>   determined by sense, but by causal chains which link the present use of
+>   terms with initial baptisms at which their reference was fixed.
+So
+>   reference does not vary with the changes of descriptive content which
+>   occur during theoretical change.
+Hence, reference is held constant across
+>   theoretical transitions, and theories may be compared by means of reference.
+>   Thus, there is no referential discontinuity, no incomparability of content,
+>   and no incommensurability. [^Sankey2008p66]

+[^Sankey2008p66]: @Sankey_2008_Scientific_Realism_and_the_Rationality_of_Science\, p.
+66.

 Constructive empiricism